-8530 Photography III
+8530 Photography III Credit 1

 This is a yearlong course intended to cover the advancement of the digital photography portfolio, the basics of film photography and analog practices, as well as to develop a more well-rounded understanding of the practice and history of photography.
 Students will continue to produce projects and learn advanced digital photography techniques while also introduced to analog photography.
 Analog photography will be defined by the practice of using SLR film cameras, learning to develop their own film, printing their images in a traditional black and white darkroom, and learning various alternative processes still used in photography today.
-This class is designed to allow students to refine their technical skills and abilities, expand their knowledge of photographic practice, photographer.
+This class is designed to allow students to refine their technical skills and abilities, expand their knowledge of photographic practice, photographic history, and further the development of each students' unique voice and artistic vision as a photographer.
 In addition to shooting and printing assignments, students will expand on their concepts of photography in writing and research assignments, critique, and through the development and completion of a longer, self-directed project by the end of the course.
 Students will also continue to build upon a college worthy portfolio.
 Prerequisite: Photography II or approval of teacher.